Charles de Gaulle Airport to Disneyland Paris: Every Transfer Option Compared (2026 Guide)

 | ~40–45 km | TGV (≈10 min journey) | RER B + RER A | Private transfer |

-Disneyland Paris sits east of the capital, near Marne-la-Vallée, while CDG is north-east of it — so the direct road route never has to touch central Paris at all.
-Drivers head out via the A104 motorway, known locally as la Francilienne, before joining the A4 heading east toward Serris and the resort.
-It's a corridor drivers do so often that they'll casually point out the toll plaza just north of Disneyland on the A4 without you asking.
+Disneyland Paris is located east of the capital, close to Marne-la-Vallée, whereas CDG is situated north-east of it — meaning the direct motorway route makes no connection with central Paris.
+Drivers leave by taking the A104 motorway, which is known locally as la Francilienne, and then join the A4 heading east towards Serris and the resort.
+Since this route is frequently used, drivers will readily mention the toll plaza just north of Disneyland on the A4 even if you don't ask them.

 Your Transfer Options, One by One